Compress PDF

 Does compression remove or damage text in the PDF?

 No. Ghostscript compresses image data but never alters the text content of a PDF.
-Text remains fully selectable, searchable, and readable after compression.
+Text remains fully selectable, searchable, and copyable after compression.
 Only raster images embedded in the document are resampled to reduce file size.

 Can I compress a PDF that is already small?